oisdk/site/drafts/scheduling-effects.markdown

   delay $ liftIO $ print 2
  ```

 We first print `1`, then, after a delay, we print `2`.
-While the scheduling
+The `delay`{.haskell}
-isn't visible when we run the above expression:
+doesn't make a difference if we just run the whole thing:

 ```haskell
 >>> retract oneThenTwo